yandex-cloud/yc-solution-library-for-aws/Multi-cloud S3 storage/README.md

 ###
 If you choose to connect to the VM over HTTPS, note that the initial SSL certificate will be self-signed and won’t automatically be accepted by most browsers.

 - Create an account with a username or email address and a password.
-You’ll use this later to sign in to the Flexify.IO installation.
+You’ll use this later to sign in to the Flexify.IO instance.
 ![](./pics/H3qBiZ_N5tyOP63pFHi3a_sign_up.jpg
  "")
 ## Adding storage accounts to Flexify.IO